 If your child is riding forward-facing, don't forget to attach the top tether.
 It's required when the car seat is installed with LATCh.
 If you end up installing it with a seat belt, using the top tether is still highly recommended.

 What If The Vehicle Manufacturer Forbids Center Installation with LATCh?

 First, you should know that LATCh installations are not necessarily safer.
 The LATCh system was created as a universal, simple method for car seat installation.
 It's still just as safe to install baby's car seat with a seat belt, as long as you can do so properly.

 You can find seat belt installation information in your vehicle owner's manual, too, probably in a section right next to the LATCh info.

-If the LATCh system truly is easier for you, and therefore gives you a greater shot at getting car seat installation right, it's OK to use LATCh in one of the outer seating positions.
+If the LATCh system truly is easier for you and therefore gives you a greater shot at getting car seat installation right, it's fine to use LATCh in one of the outer seating positions.
 Yes, the center is safer by a small margin.
 However, if there are LATCh anchors in those outer seating positions, clearly the manufacturer intends them to be used for car seats.
 A properly installed car seat on the passenger or driver side is safer than an incorrect installation in the center.
 Use those outer positions if that's what works best for you.

 Calling in Professionals